About Me

-Chances are, if you’re reading this, you’re looking for a coach or therapist who could be a good fit for you.
+Chances are, if you’re reading this, you’re looking for a therapist who could be a good fit for you.
 This can be tricky at the best of times, so let me tell you a bit about myself so you can start to get a feel for me and how I work.

-My name’s Ro (they/them) and I’m a coach and BACP registered counsellor working in person in Brighton and Hove, UK, and online with clients around the world.
+My name’s Ro (they/them) and I’m a BACP registered counsellor working in person in Brighton and Hove, UK, and online with clients around the world.
 I’ve been working within the field of relationships and sexuality since 2019.

 I believe that we all have our own inner wisdom which can guide us – even if we need some help getting in touch with it.
 My own experiences with discovering my own identities, and learning to meet myself with radical acceptance and compassion, inform the way I work today.